 The inaugural Tech Talk last year offered a broad-based introduction to Portland as a technology center and was extremely well-received.
 This year, we drew an additional 100 people to the event.
 The objective each year is to build on WEX’s profile as a technology leader and to raise awareness that Maine is home to numerous technology companies that are moving innovative solutions forward.

-With events like Tech Talk, WEX hopes to set the stage for these kind of dialogues, create a community of technologists in Portland and drive that network forward.
+With events like Tech Talk, WEX hopes to set the stage for this kind of dialogue, create a community of technologists in Portland and drive that network forward.

 “We couldn’t be happier with the turnout, the way that the program ran, the topic and what we’re hearing from the participants,” says Mark Dolphin, WEX’s vice president of global program and integration management.
 “There was so much energy in the room.
 We are already excited to start planning next year’s Tech Talk.”